softwaremill/mqperf/README.md

         └── storage-class/
 ```
 Where:
-- **terraform/**: Main folder containing terraform and terragrunt files
+- **terraform/live/**: Main folder containing terraform and terragrunt files
-- **live/**:
-- **_envcommon**: Folder contains the common configurations across all MQ services
+- **_envcommon/**: Folder contains common configurations across all MQ services
-- **kafka/**: Folder contains the configuration for Kafka
+- **kafka/**: At the top level are each of MQ services such as Kafka, Rabbitmq.
+This specific folder contains the configuration for Kafka
-- **_mqcommon**: Folder contains the common configuration across specific MQ, in this case Kafka
+- **_mqcommon/**: Folder contains the common configuration across specific MQ.
+The commmon configuration will be applied across every cloud provider for Kafka MQ service.
-- **aws/**: Within each cloud provider you deploy all the resources for that cloud provider
+- **aws/**: Within each MQ service there will be one or more cloud providers, such as [AWS](https://aws.amazon.com/) or [GCP](https://cloud.google.com/).
+Within each cloud provider you deploy all the resources for that cloud provider - for example the [EKS AWS](https://aws.amazon.com/eks/) and [Kubernetes](https://kubernetes.io/pl/) resources.
 - **eks/**: Folder contains the [EKS AWS](https://aws.amazon.com/eks/) service configuration defined in a terragrunt.hcl file
 - **prometheus/**: Folder contains the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts) Helm chart configuration defined in a terragrunt.hcl file
 - **kafka/**: Folder contains [Strimzi Kafka](https://strimzi.io/) cluster-operator and Kafka cluster Helm charts configuration defined in a terragrunt.hcl file
-- **storage-class**: Folder contains configuration for the [AWS GP3 Storage Class](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) configuration
+- **storage-class/**: Folder contains configuration for the [AWS GP3 Storage Class](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) configuration
 - **k8s_providers.hcl**: Terragrunt file containing configuration for the [Kubernetes](https://registry.terraform.io/providers/hashicorp/kubernetes/latest/docs) and [Helm](https://registry.terraform.io/providers/hashicorp/helm/latest/docs) providers
 - **terragrunt.hcl**: Terragrunt file containing configuration for the [AWS](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) provider
 - **modules/**: Folder contains resuable modules